 3. Beauty Parlors and Salons

-Beauty parlors and salons are excellent places to sell skincare, hair care and other similar handmade items.
+Beauty parlors and salons are excellent places to sell skincare, hair care, and other similar handmade items.
 Women and men that wish to avoid cosmetics and other beauty products available commercially usually go for handmade items made with time-tested and proven raw materials.

 5. Personal Contacts

-Word of mouth publicity is something that even Jeff Bezos, founder and CEO of Amazon treasures.
+Word-of-mouth publicity is something that even Jeff Bezos, founder, and CEO of Amazon treasures.
 You can sell handmade stuff offline by asking personal contacts including relatives and friends to recommend the stuff.
 Maybe you’ll need to give some commissions or freebies but that’s fair enough if your profits are high.

 6. Religious Places

-I’ve seen people sell handmade stuff within and outside synagogues, churches, temples and other shrines.
+I’ve seen people sell handmade stuff within and outside synagogues, churches, temples, and other shrines.
 To do so, you’ll require permission from the management of that religious place.
-In most cases they don’t charge anything for allowing you to sell.
+In most cases, they don’t charge anything for allowing you to sell.
 However, at some locations, you may have to pay a small fee.

 7. Schools & Colleges

 Educational institutions are somewhere you can definitely sell a lot of handmade stuff.
-This is particularly true if you’re selling food items, skincare and beauty products and gifts.
+This is particularly true if you’re selling food items, skincare and beauty products, and gifts.
 Parents and students can buy the stuff.
 Again, you might need permission from school or college authorities to sell handmade stuff at campuses.
 But if you’re a student, it’s easy to bag orders within the school and sell from elsewhere.

 8. Social Events & Community Gatherings

 Another excellent way to sell handmade items is at social events and community gatherings.
-Often, organizers rent out space at the venue to cover expenses of the event.
-You can put a small stall at the location to sell your items.
+Often, organizers rent out space at the venue to cover the expenses of the event.
+You can put up a small stall at the location to sell your items.
 There’re also chances you’ll get lucky to get free space if you pledge to donate some part of your profits to charity or community welfare.
 These events are also an excellent resource to get contacts to sell handmade items.

-Sell Handmade Items Online
+Best Places To Sell Handmade Items Online

 Now that you know eight different ways to sell handmade items offline or from physical locations, let’s also explore the online options.
 In fact, selling crafts online can be easier and you can get better profits.